To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Also, non-neutered males can develop prostate issues as they age.
 By neutering your pup, you’re able to beat these odds and not contribute to the overcrowding of shelters.
 We think it’s a win-win.

 We’ve explored why the cost of veterinary care is rising, and ways that you can keep your costs down in the event your pet needs medical care.
-However, whether you choose to cover your pet with insurance or not, the key to a long, happy life with your four-legged family member is prevention.
+However, whether you choose to cover your pet with insurance or not, the key to a long, happy life with your 4-legged family member is prevention.